Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Czechia to Reykjavik (Keflavik)

 In Czechia, the only airport that has a direct connection to Reykjavik (Keflavik) is Prague.
-From Prague, you can fly non-stop with Icelandair or Play.
-This is a seasonal route that starts in December and ends in January.
+From Prague, you can fly non-stop with Icelandair or SmartWings.

 Flights from Denmark to Reykjavik (Keflavik)

-From Copenhagen, direct flights are offered by Icelandair, Play and SAS (Star Alliance).
+From Copenhagen, direct flights are offered by Air Greenland, Icelandair and SAS (SkyTeam).

 Flights from Faroe Islands to Reykjavik (Keflavik)

-In Faroe Islands, the only airport that has a direct connection to Reykjavik (Keflavik) is Sørvágur.
+There is 1 airport in Faroe Islands that has a direct connection to Reykjavik (Keflavik), which is Sørvágur.
 From Sørvágur, you can fly non-stop with Atlantic Airways or Icelandair.

 Flights from Finland to Reykjavik (Keflavik)

-Helsinki is the only city in Finland with direct flights to Reykjavik (Keflavik).
+In Finland, the only airport that has a direct connection to Reykjavik (Keflavik) is Helsinki.
 From Helsinki, you can fly non-stop with Finnair (Oneworld) or Icelandair.

 Flights from France to Reykjavik (Keflavik)

-From Paris, you can fly non-stop with Icelandair or Play.
+From Paris, you can fly non-stop with easyJet or Icelandair.

-From Paris (Orly), you can fly non-stop to Reykjavik (Keflavik) with Transavia.
+From Paris (Orly), you can fly non-stop with easyJet or Transavia.

 Flights from Germany to Reykjavik (Keflavik)

-From Munich, direct flights are offered by Icelandair, Lufthansa (Star Alliance) and Play.
+From Berlin, direct flights are offered by Icelandair.

-From Stuttgart, you can fly non-stop to Reykjavik (Keflavik) with Eurowings.
-This is a seasonal route that started in May and ends in September.
+From Düsseldorf, the only airline with direct flights is Eurowings.
+This is a seasonal route that starts in July and ends in August.

 Flights from Greece to Reykjavik (Keflavik)

-There is 1 airport in Greece that has a direct connection to Reykjavik (Keflavik), which is Athens.
-From Athens, direct flights are offered by Play.
-This is a seasonal route that starts in December and ends in January.
+Chania (Crete) is the only city in Greece with direct flights to Reykjavik (Keflavik).
+From Chania (Crete), direct flights are offered by Neos.
+This is a seasonal route that starts in May and ends in June.

 Flights from Greenland to Reykjavik (Keflavik)

-From Nuuk, you can fly non-stop with Air Greenland or Icelandair.
+From Kulusuk and Nuuk, you can fly with Air Greenland and Icelandair.

 Flights from Hungary to Reykjavik (Keflavik)

-Budapest is the only city in Hungary with direct flights to Reykjavik (Keflavik).
+There is 1 airport in Hungary that has a direct connection to Reykjavik (Keflavik), which is Budapest.
 From Budapest, direct flights are offered by Wizz Air.

 Flights from Ireland to Reykjavik (Keflavik)